deficient/battery-widget/README.md

 `widget_font`
 The font description used for the widget text, for instance "Deja Vu Sans Mono 16".
 If this is empty or unspecified, the default font will be used.

+`alert_threshold`
+The percentage used as the maximum value at which an alert will be generated, `-1` to disable alerts.
+Once the alert is dismissed (or expired) it will not show up again until the battery has been charging.

+`alert_timeout`
+The time after which the alert expire, `0` for no timeout.

+`alert_title`, `alert_text`
+The text which shows up on the alert notification, respectively the title and body text.

 ### Requirements